-This is a weed of garden beds and landscaping.
+This is often a weed of garden beds and landscaping.
 Like a dedicated pup, it follows us around, much as we have sought it out.
-In The Forager’s Harvest (2006), Sam Thayer explains that the goosefoot C. berlandieri has been used by native people here for thousands of years, prior to contact with European settlers, who brought their own strain of edible Chenopodium to North American soils, whether or not intentionally.
+In The Forager’s Harvest (2006), Sam Thayer explains that the goosefoot C. berlandieri has been used by native people here for thousands of years, prior to contact with European settlers, who brought their own species of edible Chenopodium to North American soils, whether or not intentionally.
 There is archaeological evidence for Chenopodium seeds in North America dating back thousands of years, he explains, citing Smith (1992).
-“Depending on classification, these seeds may or may not represent C. album; but some of them certainly represent plants that would commonly be called “‘lamb’s quarters.'”
+“Depending on classification, these seeds may or may not represent C. album; but some of them certainly represent plants that would commonly be called ‘lamb’s quarters.'”

 Landscapers, Let Me Live!

 This night what interested me were the fresh greens, the flower heads included.
 I looked for signs of herbicide spray and did not see any, no tortured-growing or dead-deformed plants around.
 And it was 1/4 mile or so from the nearest road.
 I decided to gather a batch, stripping off leaves and young flowers from some of the plants.

 Up here, in areas that are dry and open or high up in elevation, lamb’s quarters grow to be pitiful little things, sometimes barely taller than my ankle.
 Such was the case at our old home at 11,000 feet.
 They never grew big or substantial enough to use for food.
 But in some places here, when conditions are right with rain and good soil, lamb’s quarters can grow fairly lush.
-Not often up-to-your-chest lush in wild settings, as they tend to do in lower locations, but up to the thigh at least, with leaves that are substantial enough to be worth your time.
+Not often up-to-your-chest lush, as they tend to do at lower elevations, but up to the thigh at least, with leaves that are substantial enough to be worth your time.
 This weed is a score!

 Wild Spinach Pesto, Garlicky Good

 For several years my go-to preparation was cooked as a side dish like spinach.
 I’d do this when I found enough to bother, because it does shrink down in the pan.
 Otherwise I’d use it like spinach in other dishes.